For more information about

 1930s – 1940s

-and BBC broadcaster on fashion, but she seems to have also written some
+illustrator, and writer and BBC broadcaster on fashion, but she seems to have

-(1936), a collection of stories about life in the Soviet Union, and a
+and Masha (1936), a collection of stories about life in the Soviet Union,

 |